-The liver, similarly to the kidneys, is responsible for removing toxins from the body and helping it to digest food.
-Infections and diseases of the liver can produce high levels of ammonia in the urine and the accompanying pungent odor.
+Like the kidneys, the liver is responsible for removing toxins from the body and helping it digest food.
+Infections and diseases of the liver can produce high ammonia levels in the urine and the accompanying pungent odor.

-Ammonia levels in blood and urine will increase when the liver is not working the way it should.
+Ammonia levels in blood and urine will increase when the liver is not working as it should.
 Any continued ammonia odor in urine should be checked by a doctor.

 A doctor will want to know:

 - how long urine has had an odor